 And if it’s a Friday night, as it happened to be the night I Segwayed in Brisbane, you’ll hear music thumping from the bars along the waterfront and party boats passing by.

 We also made our way to the famous Storey Bridge.
 On this night it was illuminated in Red and yellow.
 It varies depending on what is going on in current events.
-Typically each lighting display on the bridge is to commemorate a special day in history, raise awareness for charities and showcase upcoming events etc. You can actually check scheduled light-ups around Brisbane City here.
+Typically each lighting display on the bridge is to commemorate a special day in history, raise awareness for charities and showcase upcoming events, etc.

 Next was the Botanical Gardens and Roma Street Parklands, which were equally beautiful.